dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

 01. Select the name of an element to bind to.

-01. If you're working in the **Formatting and Advanced Binding** dialog box, select **OK** to return to the **Properties** window.
+01. If you're working in the **Formatting and Advanced Binding** dialog, select **OK** to return to the **Properties** window.

 01. If you want to bind more properties of the control, repeat steps 3 through 7.

     > [!NOTE]
-    > Because simple-bound controls show only a single data element, it is very typical to include navigation logic in a Windows Form with simple-bound controls.
+    > As simple-bound controls show only a single data element, it's very typical to include navigation logic in a Windows Form with simple-bound controls.

 ## How to Create a Bound Control and Format the Displayed Data

-With Windows Forms data binding, you can format the data displayed in a data-bound control by using the **Formatting and Advanced Binding** dialog box.
+With Windows Forms data binding, you can format the data displayed in a data-bound control by using the **Formatting and Advanced Binding** dialog.

 ### To bind a control and format the displayed data